Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/worldgen/Features.md

 | `vegetationPatch(...)`            | Vegetation on surfaces               | Cave moss patches              |
 | `waterloggedVegetationPatch(...)` | Waterlogged vegetation patches       | Underwater cave plants         |

-`EndSpike` and `RandomSelector` have no factory function and are instantiated directly as data class constructors.
+`EndSpike` has no factory function and is instantiated directly as a data class constructor.

 ### No-Config Features